Official websites use .mil

 Secure .mil websites use HTTPS

-Background The LCS class consists of two variants: the Freedom and the Independence.
+Background The Littoral Combat Ship (LCS) class consists of two variants: the Freedom and the Independence.
 The Freedom variant, a steel monohull design, is constructed by Lockheed Martin at the Fincantieri Marinette Marine shipyard in Marinette, Wisconsin.
-The Independence variant, an aluminum trimaran design, is built by Austal USA at their Mobile, Alabama shipyard.
+The Independence variant, an aluminum trimaran design, was built by Austal USA at their Mobile, Alabama shipyard.
 These ships are designed to operate in littoral zones and perform a variety of missions, including mine countermeasures and surface warfare with modular mission packages tailored to specific operational needs.

-The LCS program was launched in 2002 as part of an effort to develop a new class of fast, agile, and versatile warships capable of performing a wide range of tasks in the littoral regions.
+The LCS program marked a significant shift in how the Navy approaches shipbuilding and fleet modernization, emphasizing flexibility, speed, and cost-effective construction.
 The ships' design incorporates advanced technologies and modular systems, allowing for rapid reconfiguration to meet the demands of evolving mission requirements.

 Over time, the LCS class has become a key part of the Navy’s strategic shift towards operations in littoral waters, supporting a wide range of missions and contributing to the Navy’s overall capabilities in these critical areas.
-The class's flexibility allows it to respond quickly to emerging threats and operational requirements, enhancing the Navy's ability to maintain presence and deter adversaries in contested coastal waters.
+The class's flexibility allows it to respond quickly to emerging threats and operational requirements, enhancing the Navy's ability to maintain presence and deter adversaries in contested coastal regions.

 The LCS program is notable not only for its innovative design and construction approach but also for its emphasis on enhancing fleet operational readiness through a combination of efficient design, tailored training, and effective sustainment practices.